ibm-bluemix-mobile-services/bms-hellotodo-strongloop/README.md

 1. Edit `manifest.yml` file.
 Change the `host` property to some unique value.
 There might be other applications deployed to Bluemix with `hellotodo-with-strongloop` host.
 If do not change it your deployment might fail.

 1. Edit `manifest.yml` file and add the services section.
-Add the Mobile Client Access service instance name created in previous steps.
+Add the App ID service instance name created in previous steps.
 Final result should look like this

 	![image](updated-manifest.png)

-1. Use `cf push` command to deploy your application to Bluemix, bind it to Mobile Client Access service instance and start it.
+1. Use `cf push` command to deploy your application to Bluemix, bind it to App ID service instance and start it.

 1. Once deployment completes successfully use `cf apps` command to see the list of available applications and their routes

 1. Your Bluemix application should be available at `https//{hostname-from-manifest.yml}.mybluemix.net`

 ## Using the HelloTodo application and API
 You will see a HelloTodo web app.
 Start by following the guided experience steps described in the web UI.
 Eventually you will try to DELETE a todo item and will discover that this action can only be complete when using the HelloTodo mobile apps samples.
-This is due to a fact that the mobile backend is by default protected by a Mobile Client Access - a Bluemix service that provides security and monitoring functionality for mobile backends.
+This is due to a fact that the mobile backend is by default protected by a App ID - a Bluemix service that provides security and monitoring functionality for mobile backends.

 > You might also want to hit the "View API Reference" button on web UI to see the API specs.